 This blog is part of the Analyzing Scoliosis series, which is designed to teach movement practitioners how to work confidently with clients who have scoliosis.
 In previous posts I discussed the typical scoliotic body, common types of scoli (AIS and functional scoliosis), when to work with a client, handling a misdiagnosed client, the importance of movement, the role of the instructor, assembling your dream team, and the importance of the analysis process.
+My book, Analyzing Scoliosis, which covers the topics in this series (as well as others) in more depth, is available on Amazon.

 Now I want to teach you how to use your own senses and body knowledge to take a deeper look at your scoli client’s spine.
 Before you perform this assessment, put aside any assumptions you may have made about your client’s spine.
 Simply let the body show you where it is in space.